aoki-n1/draft-nobuo-scitt-extension-schemer/draft-nobuo-scitt-use-cases-extension.md

 - SBOM Information
 - Vulnerability Information

-As described above, specifications for software supply chain security are maturing; however, it remains unclear whether exisiting standard specifications can be followed while also encompassing a scope that extends beyond software.
+As described above, specifications for software supply chain security are maturing; however, it remains unclear whether existing standard specifications can be followed while also encompassing a scope that extends beyond software.

 ## Computational Supply Chain Use Cases

-### Multi Software Stack and Computer Architecture
+### Multi-Software Stack and Computer Architecture

 Software integration is an essential task in building computer systems.
 The ecosystemization of software development is advancing, a process that involves procuring various software components from multiple suppliers at different layers and creating packages of varying sizes.